Raise your hand if you want to go to the wilderness. No? Me either. Here’s the thing, though:

 - How You Can Get Out of the Wilderness

+Put away the tissues for a minute and keep an eye on the confetti because I have some good news for you.
 The word sojourn means a temporary stay, so that’s the good news.
-The bad news is, if you don’t know where you are or why then how are you going to learn your lesson?
+Through this series, you can learn the purpose God has for you during your short stay in the wilderness.
 The Israelites didn’t learn their lesson and their stay in the desert wasn’t temporary.
 God’s intention is to lead you there for a season, and then lead you out.
 Look at this pattern:

 Like this post?
 Your friends probably would, too!
 Use the icons below to share it with them.
 Your friends will be glad you didn’t keep it all to yourself!